Getting Started

-To embark on your Node-Boot journey, the optimal starting point is to browse our marketplace and select a Software Template that aligns with your project needs.
+To embark on your Node-Boot journey, the optimal starting point is to browse our marketplace and select a *Software Template* that aligns with your project needs.&#x20;

 We firmly advocate for this approach as it establishes a standardised foundation from the outset, ensuring consistency and efficiency throughout your development process.